jamieRowen/grumpy/README.md

 ## Custom checks

 It is entirely possible to add your own custom functions to be checked, each topic has a register decorator.
-The runners expect a function which returns a boolean, True if passes check and a string which gives some feedback (particularly on a failed check this is useful)
+The runners expect a function which returns a `grumpy.checks.CheckResponse` containing a label, boolean pass/fail and addition string information.

+The `@grumpy.checks.as_CheckReponse` decorator will create the necessary return object from a `Tuple[bool, str]` with the label defaulting to the name of the function.

 ```
-from grumpy.lint import register
+from grumpy.lint import LINT_CHECKS

-@register
+from grumpy.checks import as_CheckResponse

+@LINT_CHECKS.register
+@as_CheckResponse
 def custom_check(): -> Tuple[bool, str]
-    pass
+    return True, "Example"
 ```

 ## Contributors